npaul007/de-nest/README.md

-#De-Nest
+# De-Nest

-Library that un-nests nested html elements according to your conditions__
+Library that un-nests nested html elements according to your preset conditions

 by Nate Paulemon